segmentio/segment-docs/src/connections/destinations/catalog/courier/index.md

 title: Courier Destination
 ---

-[Courier](https://courier.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) is the smartest way to design & deliver notifications.
-Design once with our rich visual editor and quickly deliver to any channel through one API request.
+[Courier](https://courier.com?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) provides a way to design & deliver notifications.
+Design once with a rich visual editor and  deliver to any channel through one API request.

 This destination is maintained by Courier.
-For any issues with the destination, [contact their support team](mailto:support@courier.com).
+For any issues with the destination, [contact the Courier support team](mailto:support@courier.com).

-> note "Note:"
-> The Courier Destination is currently in beta.
-To join their beta program, or if you have any feedback to help improve the Courier Destination and its documentation, [contact the Courier support team](mailto:support@courier.com).
+{% include content/beta-note.md %}

 ## Getting Started